Famosi/ItalianSignLanguage-SocialRobots/README.md

 * **location**: place where the sign takes place (e.g. head, chest).
 * **hand configuration**: position of the involved hand parts in the sign.
 * **hand orientation**: orientation of the hand parts involved in the sign (degrees).
-* **movement**: how the movement of the sign is performed takes place (e.g. circular movement of the arm).
+* **movement**: how the movement for the sign is performed (e.g. circular movement of the arm).

-Using these components, it's possible to define new signs.
+Using only these four components, it's possible to define a sign!
-See [The Dictionary](#the-dictionary) section to find out how you can define a sign).
+(See [The Dictionary](#the-dictionary) section to find out how you can define a sign).

 The **location** is also used to improve the interaction with the user.
-The place of execution of a sign (i.e location) is influenced by its category (e.g. verbs that refer to an emotion are executed near the chest).
+The place of execution of a sign is influenced by its category.
+For example, verbs that refer to an emotion are executed near the chest.
 The robot uses this categorization to propose verbs that have the same location as the verb he chooses.

 For more info about this project see the [project report](#).

 ## Getting Started